taniarascia/taniarascia.com/content/posts/2019-10-29-full-stack-cookies-localstorage-react-express.md

 #### Local values in Express middleware

 Express runs on middlewares.
 In the case that you want to update a cookie in one middleware and use it in the next, you can store it as an Express local.
-This might come in handy if you have to refresh a JWT access token in a preAuth route, use that authentication in the handler, and
+This might come in handy if you have to refresh a JWT access token in a preAuth route, use that authentication in the handler, and send cookies in the response at the end.

 ```js
 // Create a local